 When your spellcasting class requires you to prepare spells you will see this also in the bar at the top.
 You can prepare a number of spells by double clicking any spell that is in your list.

 You can select and add items to your inventory, they will be listed on your character sheet.
-Also, you can manage your currency from the equipment tab.
+Also, you can manage your coins (currency, gold etc.) from the equipment tab.